soeasy13142/brew/docs/Linux-CI.md

 Our bottles are compatible with other distributions like Debian/CentOS, even when compiled on Ubuntu.

 ## Past and next versions

-We have moved our CI to Ubuntu 22.04

-Moving from Ubuntu 16.04 to Ubuntu 22.04 (and thus skipping version 18.04 and 20.04) took longer than expected.

-We plan to proceed with regular updates from 2022 onwards.
-We aim to use the latest Ubuntu LTS version for our CI.

-We will start using the latest Ubuntu LTS version for our CI no earlier than 3 months after its release and, ideally, no more than 12 months after its release.

 | Distribution | Glibc | GCC | LTS standard security maintenance |
 |---|---|---|---|